sadra-hatami/Electronics-Business-Website/README.md

 ### A Cinematic Electronics Store Experience

-A high-end Persian landing page with **scroll-driven motion**, a **3D laptop that opens as you scroll**, a **live product configurator**, and a polished interface built with HTML, CSS, GSAP, and Three.js.
+A high-end Persian store website with **scroll-driven motion**, a **3D laptop that opens as you scroll**, a **live product configurator**, and a polished interface built with HTML, CSS, GSAP, and Three.js.

 <br>